 We will let you know whether we think your proposal is a good fit for the issue.
-If we think it is, we will send you a project return form and paperwork to fill out regarding the project.
-Submit your project with the project return form.
+If we think it is, we will ask you to send us more photographs if necessary.

-An art committee will evaluate and review all projects for the issue.
-If your project is selected for the issue, you will be asked to complete and submit the project paperwork that includes the introduction, project specs, steps, and a short author bio.
+An art committee will evaluate and review all projects for the issue based on the submitted photographs and information gathered from the proposal.
+If your project is selected for the issue, you will be asked to complete and submit the project paperwork that includes the introduction, project at a glance, steps, and a short author bio.
 (We highly recommend you fill out the paperwork as you work on the project.)

 We will send you a contract.
 We will also send you a galley of your article to review before it is published.

 You will be happy to see your project in print and will have something special for show-and-tell at the next guild meeting.
 You will be in the arena and ready for your next challenge!